shreyangit/Dead-Man-s-Switch/README.md

-# Dead-Man's-Switch
-If the owner fails to signal activity by calling still_alive function within a specified block limit (10 in this case), the contract automatically transfers its balance to a pre-set beneficiary.
-Deployed on the Sepolia testnet.

-# Deadman's Switch Smart Contract
+# Deadman's Switch Smart Contract (README.MD MADE BY CHATGPT)

 This repository contains a Solidity smart contract that implements a Deadman's Switch mechanism.
 It ensures that if the owner of the contract becomes inactive (does not signal their presence within a defined block interval), the contract automatically transfers its balance to a designated beneficiary.
 This mechanism prevents funds from being lost due to the owner's incapacity.